Viking.js makes it easy to work with Rails and REST APIs. It attempts to follow the philosophies of Ruby On Rails.

 In the example when you do

-new Destroyer({name: "37signals"})
+new Destroyer({name: "37signals"}), the object

-will have the type
+will have the type attribute set to

 // TODO: mention about Ship.all returning all STI models and // Destroyer.all returning Destroyers and GuidedMissileDestroyers